Firstly, what is the General Data Protection Regulation (GDPR)? And who is it that really needs an EU Representative?

 Will just one EU Representative be sufficient?

-This enables companies seeking to appoint an EU representative an easier and more cost-effective route, as appointing a representative in every member state would make it costly and increase the complexity of such an operation.
+This enables companies seeking to appoint one an easier and more cost-effective route.
+As appointing a representative in every member state would make it costly and increase the complexity of such an operation.

-However, the EDPB guidance states that if the subsidiary is not involved with the data processing activity, then you are required to appoint an EU Representative.
+However, the EDPB guidance states that if the subsidiary is not involved with the data processing activity.
+Then you are required to appoint one.

 3 tips for choosing the right EU Representative

-Once the appointment of an EU Representative has been made, there are a few things that need to be done to ensure the smooth operation when handling the requests and complaints.
+Once the appointment is there, there are a few things that need to do to ensure the smooth operation when handling the requests and complaints.